-“This should be the last G7 summit,” says Andrea Furlong, Executive Director of the Council of Canadians.
+“This should be the last G7 summit,” says Andrea Furlong, Interim Executive Director of the Council of Canadians.
 “The G7 summit will only include the richest countries in the world and not, for instance, the 54 countries in Africa or the 12 countries in South America.
 These G-summits should more inclusively be G-195 summits - all countries represented in the United Nations General Assembly.”

 The Council has also just launched a petition to make this the last G7 summit.

 In La Malbaie: Mark Calzavara, Regional Organizer, Council of Canadians, 416-319-6524, firstname.lastname@example.org

 In Ottawa: Dylan Penner, Media Officer, Council of Canadians, 613-795-8685, email@example.com